TurboWarp/packager/api/README.md

 npm install --save-exact @turbowarp/packager
 ```

-Note the `--save-exact`: this is important.
+We suggest that you use `--save-exact` (or, with yarn, `--exact`) to make sure you always install the same version.
+This is important because we don't promise API stability.

 ## About the API

 ### Stability

+The Node.js API is still in beta.
+Expect to find bugs.

-There are no promises of stability between updates.
-Make sure to pin your versions and don't blindly bump without testing.
-We don't go out of our way to break the Node.js API, but we also don't let it stop us from making changes.
-See [CHANGELOG.md](CHANGELOG.md) for a list of API changes.
+There are no promises of API stability between updates.
+Always pin to an exact version and don't update without testing.
+We don't go out of our way to break the Node.js API, but we don't let it stop us from making changes.
+We will try to mention noteworthy changes in the [GitHub releases](https://github.com/TurboWarp/packager/releases) changelog.

 ### Release cadence

-The plan is to release an updated version of the npm module after every release of the standalone version of the packager.
-Effectively that means there won't be more than a couple releases per month.
+The plan is to release an updated version of the npm module with every release of the standalone version of the packager, which currently happens about once a month.

 ### Feature support